danprowse/BookStore/README.md

 ## Contributing
-Feel free to use any of this code if you find any part of it useful for your own projects. open to contributions as i will also be looking to improve on this code from time time and i'm sure the rest of you will have better ways of doing things than me! :)
+Feel free to use any of this code if you find any part of it useful for your own projects.
+Open to contributions as i will also be looking to improve on this code from time time and i'm sure the rest of you will have better ways of doing things than me! :)

 ## License